VeinDevTtv/vein-clothing/README.md

 - Make sure all dependencies are installed
 - Check if ox_lib is running
 - Verify the resource is started in server.cfg

+### Problem: Addon clothing doesn't work
+- Verify the model name is correct
+- Check if the addon resource is properly installed
+- Ensure the addon resource is started before vein-clothing

 ## 📝 Support